viccon/sturdyc/README.md

 # Get or fetch

-I have tried to design the API in a way that should make it effortless to start consuming your applications data through `sturdyc`.
-To take advantage of all the more advanced functionality and configurations you'll essentially just be interacting with two functions: `GetOrFetch` and `GetOrFetchBatch`.
+The API has been designed to make the process of integrating `sturdyc` with any data source as straightforward as possible.
+The more advanced functionality is accessed through just two core functions: `GetOrFetch` and `GetOrFetchBatch`

-Let's say that we had the following code for fetching orders:
+As an example, let's say that we had the following code for fetching orders:

 ```go
 func (c *Client) Order(ctx context.Context, id string) (Order, error) {